Glossary: Postulate Mechanics

 Subject Clearing is a method of reasoning, in which elements/concepts in a subject are collected and arranged in a sequence.
 Please note that there can be many different levels in a subject, and a person may address one level at a time.
 The elements of a level are collected until all of them are accounted for.
 These elements are then stacked up in the sequence of most significant to the least.
 Mindfulness is the key to arrive at the correct sequence.
 Please note that an element is more significant than another that is derived from it.
 This sequential arrangement facilitates the detection of missing, contradictory or arbitrary elements.
 These are anomalies by definition.
 The most significant anomaly is then taken up and traced further in a similar manner, until that trail leads to a discovery and a resolution.
 This whole process is then repeated again and again, until the problem or confusion in that subject is resolved.
 This includes the subject of life.
 The Subject Clearing process helps revise or redefine concepts in a subject and update their definitions.
 It also detects and corrects misconceptions prevalent in the society.
 [Introduction]

-Substance is that which is substantial enough to exist and be sensed.
-We may divide the substance of this universe into three categories: (1) matter, (2) radiation, and (3) thought.
-The two fundamental aspects of substance are consistency and motion.
-As consistency decreases from matter to radiation to thought, the motion increases simultaneously on a greatly magnified scale.
-Thus, extremely small changes in consistency may produce significant and visible changes in motion.
-[Chapter 3]
+Substance is that which is substantial enough to be sensed.
+Postulate Mechanics categorizes substance as (1) matter, (2) radiation, and (3) thought.
+The two inherent characteristics of substance are thickness and motion.
+As thickness decreases from matter to radiation to thought, the motion increases.
+This is obvious on cosmic scale; but can be postulated to exist on smaller scales.
+For example, invisible thought may generates visible motions of body parts by simply controlling changes in its thickness.

 SUFFERING